kiegroup/github-action-build-chain/README.md

 > build-command: 'mvn clean install|mvn -e -nsu -Dfull -Pwildfly clean install -Prun-code-coverage  -Dcontainer.profile=wildfly -Dcontainer=wildfly -Dintegration-tests=true -Dmaven.test.failure.ignore=true -DjvmArgs="-Xms1g -Xmx4g"'
 > ```

 - **workflow-file-name** (required): `file_name.yml` You to define which workflow file name will be taken from the rest of the projects to get metainfo. *This is the most embarrassing field we have here :pensive:.
 It's due to github does not provide filename in case the `name` is defined for the flow.
-The information is stored in `GITHUB_WORKFLOW` environment variable but it's overridden in case you define a name for it (which is the most common thing)*.
+The information is stored in `GITHUB_WORKFLOW` environment variable but it's overridden in case you define a name for it (which is the most common thing).
+It is better explained in [workflow-file-name section](#workflow-file-name)*.
 > Example:
 > ```
 > build-command: 'mvn clean install'